Turkey's Erdogan says foes may leak video in bid to smear him

 Erdogan has been battling a corruption scandal which emerged in December.
 Police raids targeted businessmen close to him and the sons of ministers, but it appears to have run out of steam, with one graft court case dismissed at the start of May.

-The prime minister has removed thousands of police and judiciary officials from their posts in what he characterises as a campaign to root out a subversive 'parallel state'.
+The prime minister has removed thousands of police and judiciary officials from their posts in what he characterizes as a campaign to root out a subversive 'parallel state'.

 The power struggle has been one of the biggest challenges of Erdogan's 11-year rule, but in his light-hearted comments about a possible video on Wednesday he showed no sign it worried him.